 Rodents difficult to control pose as danger to man as they can transmit diseases and contaminate food in the process.
 Mice are able to contaminate food 10 times the quantity they consume.
 Results gotten from the Center for Disease Control and Prevention (CDC) have proven rodents are responsible for 406 cases of Hantavirus pulmonary syndrome among other disease in which its first occurrence was in 1993.
 Thirty-six percent of the infected individuals all lost their life as a result.
 Lymphocytic Chorimeningitis virus as well as other diseases are known to be transmitted by fleas attached to rodents.
 Symptoms of LCMV includes fever, chills, headaches, meningitis and muscle aches.
 Meningitis has a more severe effect on individuals with weak immune system but a less critical effect on able-bodied people.
 An infected pregnant woman might suffer severe complications.

 How can I help prevent a rodent infestation?

-To prevent rodent infestation within or around your home we have recommended the following tips.
+To prevent rodent infestation within or around your home we have recommend the following tips.